 Thank you for inquiring about the liver transplant program at the Asian American Liver Centre.
 Liver transplantation is surgery to remove a diseased liver and replace it with a healthy liver (or part of one) from a donor.
 Patients with end stage liver disease who have failed standard medical and surgical therapy should be considered for liver transplantation.
-Signs and symptoms of end stage liver disease includes jaundice (yellowing of eyes and skin), gray or clay-colored stools, ascites (excess fluid in the abdomen), edema, variceal bleeding (vomiting of blood), low platelet count, fatigue and worsening mental confusion.
+Signs and symptoms of end stage liver disease include jaundice (yellowing of eyes and skin), gray or clay-colored stools, ascites (excess fluid in the abdomen), edema, variceal bleeding (vomiting of blood), low platelet count, fatigue and worsening mental confusion.

-With the prevalence of liver disease in Asia, there is an increasing demand for liver transplantation for patients with end-stage liver disease.
+With the prevalence of liver disease in Asia, there is an increasing demand for liver transplantation for patients with the end-stage liver disease.
 There is a worldwide shortage of cadaver livers and even those which are donated, are offered preferentially to citizens of that country.
-Therefore, if liver transplant has been recommend by your doctor, you should consider living donor liver transplant as soon as possible.
+Therefore, if liver transplant has been recommended by your doctor, you should consider living donor liver transplant as soon as possible.

 The Asian American Liver Centre transplant team is headed by a renowned and experienced surgeon, Dr Tan Kai Chah who has achieved many milestones in Asia and abroad.
 These include:

 Since performing its first living donor liver transplantation (LDLT) in 2002, AALC has successfully performed 240 LDLTs to-date.
 Asian American Liver Centre has the direct link to one of the world’s most recognised transplantation programmes through the University of Pittsburgh Medical Center.